containers/podman/docs/podman-generate-kube.1.md

 if the object has portmap bindings, the service specification will include a NodePort declaration to expose the service.
 A random port is assigned by Podman in the specification.

+Note that the generated Kubernetes YAML file can be used to re-run the deployment via podman-play-kube(1).

 # OPTIONS:

 **s** **--service**